 During this stage, the USCIS can ask for an RFE or “Request for Evidence”and your employer has to submit details.
 It can range anything from documents of your education, client letters, etc.

 For me the petition approval took three months while I know of many people for whom it took upto one year.
 I also know of people who got it in one month.

-Once your petition is approved and you have an idea on when you would be travelling to the United States, it’s time to fill in the Online Nonimmigrant Visa Application form called DS-160.
-It’s a long form where you need to fill in a lot of information, that would include both personal and professional information.
+Once your petition is approved and you have an idea of when you would be traveling to the United States, it’s time to fill in the Online Nonimmigrant Visa Application form called DS-160.
+It’s quite a long form where you need to fill in a lot of information, that would include both personal and professional information.